Philosophy Curriculum

 Law is instituted in societies that have a formal structure of resolving disputes and of dealing with criminals.
 As opposed to tribal organizations, which may have a spoken set of rules to follow and penalties for not following them, law supposedly provides for redress in court and due process.

 Or at least this is the common assumption.
-When laws are developed by attorneys and politicians, we witness governments that wield their powers arbitrarily and in defiance of reason, respect, and justice.
+When laws are developed by attorneys and politicians (often the same), we witness governments that wield their powers arbitrarily and in defiance of reason, respect, and justice.
 Such laws become distinctively nonobjective, not in service to our lives and well-being.
 By failing to respect and uphold individual rights, such laws become destructive to society and its members.
 This is what we see throughout civilization’s history and the world today.

-Can law be understood as a respectful means to clarify agreements, resolve disputes, and remedy the effects of criminality?
+Can law be understood as a respectful means to clarify agreements, resolve disputes, and remedy the effects of criminality (i.e., rights violations)?
 Or does the concept itself have too much domination-system baggage at this point?
 Regardless of the answer, only by firmly understanding individual rights can we advance to a society of cooperation, benevolence, respect, and fairness.
-The members of such a society then happily take responsibility for their actions and ideas, which have evolved out of the punishment paradigm and into the restorative justice paradigm.
+By evolving out of the punishment paradigm and into the restorative justice paradigm, members of such a society—now, a free society—will happily take responsibility for their ideas and actions.
+The pervasive lying we know as “politics” will simply become a thing of the unenlightened past, as will the petty criminality it often engenders.

 logic